AtleNxumalo/CodeAlpha_Music-Player/README.md

-CodeAlpha # Music Player Web App
+# Music Player Web App
 A fully interactive music player built as part of the **CodeAlpha Frontend Development Internship**.

 ---
 ## 🛠️ Technologies Used
 - **HTML** – Structure of the music player and controls